TuspeDesign/svelte-components/README.md

 Calculates the tax portion of a total amount based on a given VAT percentage (default: 25.5%), ensuring precision.

+### calculateWithTax

+Calculates the total price by adding VAT to a pre-tax amount, using the specified VAT percentage (default: 25.5%).

 ### fixNumber

 Converts a number or string to a rounded number with two decimal places, ensuring precision.